 Five remarkable graffiti artists discuss their individual and communal art practices in this event highlighting a multi-vocal “master-piece” artists’ book.

-Part of the university’s Artists on the Future series pairing renowned artists with cultural thought leaders, this virtual event is free and open to the public.
+The university’s Artists on the Future series pairs renowned artists with cultural thought leaders.
+This virtual event is free and open to the public.

 A free livestream on April 26 will feature Antoni in dialogue with other artists and researchers.

 The online festival explores sustainability and innovation in Indigenous agriculture with Native American films, business representatives, and youth leaders.

 On Friday, April 23, attend a lively and inspiring conversation between one of today’s most notable artists and Yale research scholar Oksana Chefranova.

 Cultural leaders, artists, and experts from Latin America and the Caribbean will address how culture and policy can repair communities at this two-day virtual summit.